CEZ Plans to Sell its Assets in Romania, Bulgaria, Turkey and Poland - Novinite.com - Sofia News Agency

 CEZ Plans to Sell its Assets in Romania, Bulgaria, Turkey and Poland

-Czech CEZ plans to sell its assets in Romania, Bulgaria, Turkey and Poland as part of its strategy to concentrate on the Czech market, according to General Director Daniel Beneš, quoted by Agerpres.
+Czech CEZ Group plans to sell its assets in Romania, Bulgaria, Turkey and Poland as part of its strategy to concentrate on the Czech market, according to General Director Daniel Deneš, quoted by Econ.bg

 "In the framework of this new strategy, we want to leave Bulgaria in the coming years.
-We also consider withdrawing from Romania, from Turkey, we are going to leave and Poland, where we have two coal-fired power plants to reduce the carbon dioxide emissions of the group," said the boss of CEZ in an interview with the newspaper "Hospodářské zprávy", quoted by Reuters.
+We are also considering withdrawing from Romania, from Turkey we are going to leave and Poland where we have two coal-fired power plants to reduce the carbon dioxide emissions of the group," he said.

-Benes added that the sale of these assets would bring the company "tens of billions of crowns".
+He also added that the sale of these assets would bring the company "tens of billions of czech crowns".

 He recalled that CEZ aims to increase its operating profit to $ 75 billion ($ 3.26 billion) in the period 2024-2025 from 49.5 billion crowns in 2018.